cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/scope.md

 and metadata parsing.
 The `Cornerstone3D` scope **DOES** include image rendering and caching.
 Proper image loaders should be registered **TO** the cornerstone3D using `imageLoader.registerImageLoader` and `volumeLoader.registerVolumeLoader`.
-Examples of such image loaders are `wadors` loader using `cornerstoneWADOImageLoader` for DICOM P10 instances over `dicomweb` and `wadouri` for the DICOM P10 instances over HTTP.
+Examples of such image loaders are `wadors` loader using `cornerstoneDICOMImageLoader` for DICOM P10 instances over `dicomweb` and `wadouri` for the DICOM P10 instances over HTTP.

 In addition, `Cornerstone3D` has a metadata registration mechanism that allows metadata parsers to be registered **TO** the `Cornerstone3D` using `metaData.addProvider`.
-Using `cornerstoneWADOImageLoader`, its image loaders and metadata providers self-register with the `Cornerstone3D`.
+Using `cornerstoneDICOMImageLoader`, its image loaders and metadata providers self-register with the `Cornerstone3D`.
 You can always checkout the example helpers to see how an end-to-end example from metadata parsing to image loading and image rendering can be achieved.